 The trail up Skeleton Gorge is arguably the best route to take as the scenery and the views are unmatched.
 Along the trail you will pass through forest before hiking through the unique floral zones and fynbos that grows on the mountain.

 This hiking trail is perfect for nature lovers and hikers looking for an epic day hike.
-Skeleton Gorge takes between 6 to 8 hours and once you reach the top, you will be treated to breathtaking views of the coastal city of Cape Town.
+Skeleton Gorge takes between 5 to 6 hours (including the hike across the table top to the cable car).
+Once you reach the cable car, you will be treated to breathtaking views of the coastal city of Cape Town.

 3. Fanie Botha Trail